Frequently Asked Questions

 A: No. Each agency decides which officers will have access to PATROL.
 However, PATROL is not a train-the-trainer sort of program and many PATROL topics deal with policies that are important agency-wide.
 Therefore, most law enforcement agencies find that enrolling all officers is key to the success of PATROL.
 Because PATROL often replaces other POST training, it is also generally a more cost effective way for law enforcement agencies to meet their training needs.

 A: Go to the Enrollment section of the PATROL website.
-Complete the subscription form, subscription agreement and student enrollment.
-Within two days of receiving completed registration forms, each designated officer will receive a personalized e-mail providing a username, password, and login instructions.
+Complete the Subscription Agreement and Student Enrollment Form.
+Within two days of receiving your completed forms, each designated officer will receive a personalized e-mail providing a username, password, and login instructions.

 Q: Who should fill out the PATROL subscription and enrollment forms?

 A: The forms can be filled out by anyone in your agency.
-However, the subscription agreement must be signed by the Chief / Sheriff, or someone else with authority to bind the agency (such as a city clerk or city / county administrator).
+However, the subscription agreement must be signed by the chief law enforcement officer or someone with the authority to bind the agency to the agreement.
 The only exception is inactive peace officers - they can sign the agreement on their own.

-Q: What’s the role of the PATROL administrator?
+Q: What is the role of the PATROL administrator?

 A: The PATROL administrator has access to all student features of the campus and has secure, private access to employee training records.
+This person has the authority to manage account activity, such as adding or removing an officer from the PATROL roster.
 This is also the person we contact if there are any administrative updates regarding PATROL.

 Q: Does the PATROL administrator need to be the Chief / Sheriff?

-A: No. The administrator can be anyone in your agency who has a subscription to PATROL.
-You’ll want to keep in mind the administrator will have access to all officer progress reports and other training information which may be considered confidential.
+A: No. An Administrator can be anyone in your agency who has a subscription to PATROL or has been authorized by the Chief / Sheriff to have Administrative Authority.
+Please keep in mind that the PATROL Administrator will have access to all officer progress reports and other training information which may be considered confidential.
 You can designate as many administrators as your agency sees fit.

-Q: As the PATROL administrator, do I have the ability to see where the officers are at with training and how many courses they have completed?
+Q: As the PATROL administrator, do I have the ability to see where the officers are with their training and how many courses they have completed?

 Q: How much does PATROL cost?

-A: LMCIT and MCIT member agencies pay only $85 per officer per year for 18 credits.
-Non-member agencies and inactive officers pay $110 per officer per year.
-All subscription fees are prorated from the date of enrollment.
+A: LMCIT and MCIT member agencies pay only $90 per officer per year for 39 credits.
+Members of the League of Minnesota Cities (LMC) and the Association of Minnesota Counties (AMC) who are not members of LMCIT or MCIT pay $100 per officer per calendar year.
+Non-member agencies and inactive officers pay $115 per officer per calendar year.

 Q: What is the PATROL subscription year?

-A: The PATROL subscription year runs from January through December.
-Subscriptions expire on December 31.
+A: The PATROL subscription runs on a calendar year from January through December.
+Your subscription will automatically renew each January 1st.

 Q: How are we billed for PATROL?

-Q: If partway through a subscription period we have an officer resign, retire, go on leave, or get called up to active military duty, is there a rebate on the unused portion of the subscription?
+Q: If partway through a subscription period we have an officer resign, retire, go on leave, or get called up to active military duty, is there an additional charge for their replacement?

 Q: If partway through a subscription period we terminate one or more officers, is his/her subscription deactivated?